rollkit/docs/tutorials/wordle.md

 ```

 This installs Ignite CLI in your local machine.
-This tutorial uses a MacOS but it should work for Windows.
+This tutorial uses a macOS but it should work for Windows.
 For Windows users, check out the Ignite docs on installation
 for Windows machines.